Best Things to do in Sikkim

 The Goecha La trek is one of the famous treks in Sikkim and the North East Himalayas.
 The trek’s length is approximately 90 km, and trekkers can get up to 5000 meters in altitude.
 It is one of the most popular trekking trails in the Indian Himalayas.
 The trail passes through the scenic Rhododendron forests, the meadows of Dzongri and Thangsing, and the Samiti Lake, all under Mount Kanchenjunga and Mount Pandim.

 The glacial Goecha La trek trail is quite challenging and is on the list of adventure enthusiasts.
 The months from April to June and October and November are ideal for the mountain expedition.

 Whitewater rafting in Sikkim

 The Teesta and Rangit Rivers are the venues for whitewater rafting in Sikkim.
 The Teesta River is a grade 4 river on an international scale.
 The chilly water of the Teesta river provides a series of rapids with some intensity.
 Simultaneously, the narrow and steeper gradient of the Rangit has more whitewater rapids and is challenging even to the most experienced rafters.
 However, for the first-timer, this could be the beginning of the many rafting trips to come in the future.

 Another one of the attractions of Sikkim.
 Khecheopalri Lake is located in the Western corner of Sikkim; It is sacred to Hindus and Buddhists.

 Khangchendzongnga waterfalls are 46 km via Pelling and 5 km before Yuksom.
-It is located on a distinct corner of the street, which hid the waterfalls.
-Now better facilities have been made so visitors can take a look at the waterfalls.
+It is located on a different street corner, which hid the waterfalls.
+Now better facilities have been made so visitors can look at the waterfalls.